matfyzacek/mitmproxy-cache/README.md

 ## How to install
 Clone the repo:
 `git clone https://github.com/matfyzacek/mitmproxy-cache/`
-Download mitmproxy and setup your browser.
+Download mitmproxy, and setup your browser to trust mitmproxy certificate.
 Then run:
 `mitmproxy -s cache.py`
-And setup your system to use the proxy.
-It listens for connections on
+Final step is to setup system to use mitmproxy as proxy.